c-x-g/security_journey_work_sample/README.md

 <p><b>Token Secret</b></p>
 <img src="instruction_images/token_secret.png" width="250"/>

+Additionally script.js now includes additional code to store a token received from the server, and use it for subsequent requests to control access to documents

 For simplicity I have expressed the token as a concatenation of the user's name and secret and the decode method as matching this pattern and extracting the user's name from the pattern

-To determine proper access I have also added OwnerId fields to each document in database.json, representing who has the privilege to access the specific document
+To determine proper access I have also added **OwnerId** fields to each document in database.json, representing who has the privilege to access the specific document

 <img src="instruction_images/ownerIds.png" width="250"/>